-- 1. The black bolt handle is secured by a metal pin.
-In case of emergency, press the metal pin (43, Fig. 250) downwards to the very bottom using the Allen key included in the scope of delivery. - 2.
-Then pull the lever carefully and slowly toward yourself.
-Since the retort may be under pressure, open the bolt handle very carefully and slowly. - 3.
-Contact an authorized Leica service technician immediately and notify this person of the mechanical emergency unlock activation. - 4.
-Do not put the instrument back into operation until the inspection is complete.
+- 1. Puncture the seal (2, Fig. 248) with the Allen key (1, Fig. 248, included in standard scope of delivery) and push the slider behind the seal downward. - Manual unlocking of the retort is triggered. - - Grasp the bolt handle of the retort firmly in your hand (Fig. 249).
+Since the retort may be under 2. pressure, open the bolt handle very carefully and slowly. - 3.
+Contact an authorized Leica service technician immediately and notify this person of the mechanical emergency unlock activation.
+If you fail to do this, any warranty becomes void. - Do not put the instrument back into operation until the inspection is complete.
+4.